Bennett, Duggan, Stroud, Williams are Heisman finalists

 Duggan, who had heart surgery two years ago, was at the center of one of the signature sequences of the season.
 It happened late in the fourth quarter when he broke loose for 40 yards and then, visibly out of breath, ran for an 8-yard TD and completed his 2-point pass to bring the Frogs back from an 11-point, fourth-quarter deficit.
 Duggan came up just short of the goal line on a run in overtime, and the Frogs lost for the first time this season, 31-28.

+“I think if you watch this game today, I think it’s pretty clear that he’s certainly deserving to, if not win the Heisman Trophy, to certainly be in the conversation,” first-year TCU coach Sonny Dykes said.
+“His performance has been gritty week after week after week.
+The guy is one of the best players in college football.
+I think it’s pretty obvious.”

-The fourth-year player from Council Bluffs, Iowa, was Gary Patterson's starter for two seasons before first-year coach Sonny Dykes picked Chandler Morris over Duggan in the preseason.
+Duggan, a fourth-year player from Council Bluffs, Iowa, was Gary Patterson's starter for two seasons before Dykes picked Chandler Morris over Duggan in the preseason.
 Duggan regained the job for the second game because of an injury to Morris and ended up leading the Big 12 in every major passing category.

 Stroud, in his third season out of Inland Empire, California, is a Heisman finalist for the second year in a row.
 He was fourth in voting last year.
 He came into this season regarded as the front-runner and remained the favorite as Ohio State piled up impressive numbers through the first eight games.